Agua de jamaica is a staple agua fresca flavor made with dried hibiscus flowers.

 Like tea, jamaica is also a natural diuretic so don’t go drinking the whole pitcher in one day.
 (Yes, I once did that.
 You might also want to avoid drinking too much jamaica before bedtime.)
 The only real variation among recipes are the ratios used of sugar to water, and whether or not you dilute the juice (and if so, how much) when serving.

-Some households serve their jamaica a bit more tart like cranberry juice; we like ours a little sweeter (but not syrupy-sweet) and I dilute it by adding half a glass of water to half a glass of juice.
-I use granulated cane sugar because regular processed white sugar is too sweet.
+Some households serve their agua de jamaica a bit more tart like cranberry juice; we like ours a little on the sweeter side.
+I dilute it by adding half a glass of water to half a glass of juice.

-- 2 cups (about 2 ounces) dried flor de jamaica (hibiscus flower calyces)
+- 2 cups (about 2 ounces in weight) dried flor de jamaica (hibiscus flower calyces)

-- 3/4 to 1 cup granulated cane sugar
+- 3/4 to 1 cup Zulka morena granulated cane sugar

 - 8 cups water

 - Bring 8 cups of water to a boil in a non-corrosive pot and add the flowers and the sugar.
 Stir to wet all the flowers and dissolve the sugar, and allow to boil for 3-5 minutes undisturbed.

 - Remove from heat, stir, and allow to steep and cool to room temperature for about 1 1/2 to 2 hours.